#Article

 Learn how case management software can help you resolve incidents faster to improve safety and minimize hazards in our free eBook.

-What is a Patient Incident Report?
+What Is a Nursing & Patient Incident Report in Healthcare?

 A patient incident report, according to Berxi, is "an electronic or paper document that provides a detailed, written account of the chain of events leading up to and following an unforeseen circumstance in a healthcare setting."